 E Diabetes mellitus

 A 31-year-old woman has noted chest pain for the past week.
 On physical examination she has decreased breath sounds with dullness to percussion at lung bases.
 A chest radiograph shows modest bilateral pleural effusions.
 On chest CT scan, the pleural effusions, as well as a pericardial effusion, are seen.
 A thoracentesis on the left yields clear fluid with a low protein and cell count.
 She is found to have an anti-double stranded DNA titer of 1:512.
 If she is later found to have a serum urea nitrogen that is 55 mg/dL, it will most likely be the result of which of the following pathologic processes?

 E Anti-glomerular basement membrane antibody

 A 28-year-old woman undergoes allogeneic bone marrow transplantation for acute leukemia.
+There is a 5/6 HLA match.
 Three weeks later, she has marrow engraftment and her hemoglobin and WBC count are returning to normal.
 However, she has the appearance of a fine, scaling skin rash over her trunk and upper extremities.
 These findings are most consistent with which of the following complications?

 A Reduced numbers of megakaryocytes

 B Keratinocyte apoptosis